Jellyfin is an open-source, free media solution for cord-cutters. But is it right for you? This guide examines the pros and cons to help you decide.

 Don’t hesitate to reset components to factory default and start fresh if problems cascade.

 Yes.
-Jellyfin has robust DVR capabilities for live OTA antenna feeds from HDHomeRun tuners.
-It can record multiple shows concurrently, offer series recordings and specify start/stop buffers.
+Jellyfin has full DVR capabilities for live OTA antenna feeds from HDHomeRun tuners.
+It can record multiple shows at once, handle series recordings, and set start/stop buffers.
+You do not need a paid subscription to unlock any DVR features.

-The Fire TV, Android TV and Apple TV clients offer the most polished experience including grid guides and proper playback controls.
-Roku and mobile apps are usable but more limited.
+Fire TV, Android TV, and Apple TV clients offer the most polished experience with grid guides and proper playback controls.
+Roku and mobile apps work but feel more limited in features and interface quality.
+For the smoothest playback, NVIDIA Shield TV with its hardware transcoding is hard to beat.

-Absolutely.
-Jellyfin originally started as a local media server so it aggregates your personal video files, music, photos and more under one interface quite well.
+Yes.
+Jellyfin started as a local media server, so it handles personal video files, music, and photos under one interface quite well.
+It automatically fetches metadata and artwork for most common media types, making library browsing straightforward.

 Jellyfin brings together OTA DVR, media serving and streaming into a singular open-source platform.
 For a certain type of tinker-happy cord cutter, it can save money compared to paid alternatives like Plex.